SPECIAL TOPIC: WORSHIP

 1. God's institution of the Sabbath in Gen. 2:1-3 is later developed into the major weekly worship day.
 In Genesis it states that God set a precedent for mankind's rest and worship by His actions and attitudes toward this weekly time segment.

-2. God's killing of the animals to provide the fallen couple's clothes to endure their new fallen environment in Gen. 3:21 seems to set the stage for the use of animals for mankind's needs, which will develop into the sacrificial system.
+2. God's killing of the animals to provide the fallen couple's clothes in order for them to endure their new fallen environment in Gen. 3:21.
+This seems to set the stage for the use of animals for mankind's needs, which will develop into the sacrificial system.

 3. Cain and Abel's sacrifice of Gen. 4:3ff seems to have been a regular occurrence, not a one-time event.
 This is not a disparaging passage on vegetable offerings or a prescription for animal sacrifice, but a vivid example of the need for a proper attitude toward God.
-It does show that somehow God communicated His acceptance and rejection.
+It does show that somehow God communicated His acceptance and rejection of the sacrifice.

 4. The godly Messianic line of Seth is developed in Gen. 4:25ff.
-It mentions the covenant name of God, YWHW, in v.
-26 in an apparent worship setting (this passage must be reconciled with Exod.
+It mentions the covenant name of God, YWHW, in Gen. 4:26, in an apparent worship setting (this passage must be reconciled with Exod.
 6:3).

 5. Noah states a distinction between clean and unclean animals in Gen. 7:2.
 This sets the state for his sacrifices in Gen. 8:20-21.
 This implies that sacrifices were well established at an early period.